AustinMaddison/austinmaddison.github.io/content/notes/pathfinding/index.md

 ## Future Plans

 ### UI/UX
 Right now there is not much help in understanding how to use the program other than the keybindings shown at the bottom.
-What do the numbers on each node on the grid mean?
 There a lot of frequent questions users might have that could be answered with some more UI features.
-Also providing an indicator of what state the simulator is in and what tool is selected.
+A common question I get a lot is "What do the numbers on each node on the grid mean?".
+They are the calculated costs used for pathfinding.
+Also providing an indicator of what state the simulator is in and what tool is selected would be nice to have.

 ### Performance
 Would like to make the program more performant because currently it begins to chug for grid sizes larger than 100x100.
 I should take a more data orientated approach to the archetecture of the program.
 Also I should opitmize the data types and containers I used to store state, I think this can dramtically increase performance.